 Additional Preventive Measures

 In conjunction with Epsom salt, consider using other measures to treat and prevent constipation.
-Add more fiber to your diet, drink more water and take frequent walks if you are not already exercising.
+Add more fiber to your diet, drink more water, and take frequent walks if you are not already exercising.
 If these changes do not help, consult your doctor for a diagnosis.
 In some cases, medications are the culprit.
+Check out my Amazon affiliate link for Epsom salts to use as a foot soak or a laxative.

 References: NDDIC : http://digestive.niddk.nih.gov/ddiseases/pubs/constipation/